ijmarshall/robotreviewer_old/README.md

 python robot.py
 ```

-This retrieves the front-end code and compiles pdf.js; and runs the server.
+This retrieves the front-end code, compiles `pdf.js`, and runs the server.

 ## Input/output